nanninha/netflix-desafio/README.md

 # netflix-desafio/
-Site que mostra as propagandas dos anos 40 e 50, baseado no site clone da Netflix.
+Site que mostra a Era do Rádio, baseado no site clone da Netflix.